I Gotcha (J Tex) Jimmy Barnes 1991 and When Something Is Wrong with My Baby (I Hayes/D Porter) – John Farnham and Jimmy Barnes 1991

 In December 1990 Jimmy Barnes and producer Don Gehman decided to compile an album of soul covers of 1960’s and 70’s songs from the music vaults of Motown, Stax/Volt, and Atlantic Records, unbeknown to Mushroom Records.
 As the cost of using live players to recreate the soul sound they were seeking, would have been prohibitive, they decided to use music samples for the brass – trombone, trumpet, saxophone – and drums.
 The album was recorded at Barnes Freight Train studios (Bowral) and sent to Michael Gudinski for final approval to release.
 When this album of soul covers arrived from out of the blue Gudinski was gobsmacked, and subsequently tried to convince Barnes not to release it, to go back and make a straight rock record, and to stop confusing his fans, but Barnes was adamant and believed that he had produced a good record.
 Below left to right – Joe Tex, Atlantic stars front- Percy Sledge, Esther Phillips, King Curtis, at rear Wilson Pickett, and Don Covay; and Sam and Dave

-A covers album of some of the greatest soul records of all time was risky for Barnes, original hits by such soul luminaries as Jackie Wilson, Sam and Dave, Ike and Tina Turner, Stevie Wonder, Sam Cooke, Al Green and Joe Tex, were so well known and revered, infused with the earthiness, anger, carnality, hope, lust, joy and sadness that only an artist who has lived the lyrics would know, their true meaning.
+A covers album of some of the greatest soul records of all time was risky for Barnes, original hits by such soul luminaries as Jackie Wilson, Sam and Dave, Ike and Tina Turner, Stevie Wonder, Sam Cooke, Al Green and Joe Tex, were so well known and revered, infused with the earthiness, anger, carnality, hope, lust, joy and sadness, that only an artist who had lived those lyrics would know their true meaning.
 This was really rolling the dice, could a Scots-born Aussie pub rocker invest these songs with the same passion and pain as their originators had over 30 years ago?
 Would slick contemporary recording techniques and music samples possibly measure up to the combined talents of Booker T and the MGs (Stax/Volt), the Funk Brothers (Motown), and the Wrecking Crew (Phil Spector), could the melodic horn lines, sinuous bass, funky organ and guitars, and driving drumbeat of those classic hits be successfully re-created?

 The first single lifted of the album known as Soul Deep would be a cover of I Gotcha, a Joe Tex hit from 1972, in which Tex had perfected his unique vocal styling which blended funk, gospel, rhythm and blues with an early version of rap; it was declamatory, sexy, uber funky, and sounded like James Brown, who Tex feuded with throughout most of his career.
 Barnes’s white man version certainly captured the energy and some of the carnality of the original, if not the soulfulness and grittiness of the original, and it charted #5 nationally to launch the new album successfully.